Please use the menu below to navigate to any article section:

-With our property markets performing well over the last few years there are more people interested in getting into property investment.
+With our housing markets have experienced a period of strong capital growth and with rents on the rise, there are more people interested in getting into property investment.

-However if history repeats itself, and it most likely will, while some will develop financial freedom through property, many investors won’t get past their first or second property.
+However if history repeats itself, and it most likely will, while some will develop financial freedom through property.

-To start you on the right path I’d like to help by suggesting ten questions that, I believe all budding investor needs to get their head around before buying into the property game.
+I’d like to help start you on the right path by suggesting ten questions that I believe all budding investor needs to get their head around before buying into the property game.

 1. What do I want to achieve?